 Wings of Fire series by Tui Sutherland

 My son noticed a girl that he knew from elementary school was reading this series.
 He asked her about it and she recommended it, so he came home with a book request which is very unusual for him.
 Hence, I bought the five book paperback series sight unseen.
 It turns out that this is a fantasy series similar to Guardians of Ga’hoole by Kathryn Lasky which my son and I have read half the books for, or the Warriors series by Erin Hunter that his oldest sister enjoyed.
 In short: fantasy series of battling dragons, each species with special powers.
-My son hasn’t really read much fantasy so I will keep you posted if we make it though this series.
+My son hasn’t really read much fantasy so I will keep you posted if we make it through this series.
 He likes dragons though, so that is the hook for him I think. [chapter book series, for ages 8 and up]

 Books He Abandoned